ContinuumDAO/ctmdao-docs/ContinuumDAO/C3Caller/C3CallerFoundry.md

 forge create --rpc-url bscTestnet --private-key $PRIVATE_KEY src/CToken.sol:CToken --constructor-args "CToken" "CTN" $BSC_TESTNET_C3_ENDPOINT <DAPP_ID> 18
 ```

-Make a note of the deployed contract address, we will refer to it as `<BSC_CTOKEN>`.
+Make a note of the deployed contract address (the address listed after "Deployed to: "), we will refer to it as `<BSC_CTOKEN>`.

 Since this contract is the recipient of the cross-chain message, no further action is required.